Skip to main content

 - Recommended next steps

-For meeting preparation, include the latest relevant activity, open action
+For meeting preparation, cover the latest relevant activity, open action items,

-items, deal or account context, likely risks, and suggested questions for
+deal and account context, likely risks, and suggested questions to ask.

-For performance or pattern analysis, distinguish between observed data and
+For performance or pattern analysis, separate observed data from interpretation,

 ## Missing or limited data